-In addition to the obvious health risks of slipping while walking in icy conditions, recent legislative changes in Ontario’s Bill 118 – Occupiers’ Liability Amendment Act, 2020 have introduced new barriers to potential lawsuits by people who have been injured in a fall.
+A recent Supreme Court of Canada decision affirmed Canadians’ right to sue municipalities for unsafe snow removal practices, but the path to compensation is not easy.
+For instance, recent legislative changes in Ontario’s Bill 118 – Occupiers’ Liability Amendment Act, 2020 have introduced new barriers to potential lawsuits by people who have been injured in a fall.
 People who have experienced a slip and fall accident on an icy or poorly-cleared property now only have 60 days from the day the accident occurred to notify the people or companies who are responsible.
-(It is important to note that the window to notify of a slip and fall injury on property owned by the City of Toronto remains 10 days, as per s.
+(It is important to note that the window to notify in writing of a slip and fall injury on property including sidewalks and road allowance areas owned by the City of Toronto or any other municipality remains 10 days, as per s.
 44 (10) of the Municipal Act.)

-The new legislation includes several exceptions that may allow some claims to proceed despite missing the 60-day notice period, but since the rules were primarily designed to protect snow removal operators and property owners, accident victims will need to act quickly and work with an experienced personal injury lawyer to serve notice in time.
+These new rules and regulations were primarily designed to protect snow removal operators and property owners, so accident victims need to act quickly and work with an experienced personal injury lawyer to serve written notice in time to all possible defendants.

 Most people would agree that it is better to avoid an accident in the first place.
 Here are a few tips to make your winter walking safer and easier:

 Always wear proper winter footwear.
 Your boots should be warm, weather-rated and waterproof.
 The soles should be non-slip, with wide and lightweight heels and insoles.
 Throw out any boots with worn-out treads.